CSBSJU/CSCI-160/exercises/cracking.md

 Keep in mind that this is not an indication of how long it would take to crack a particular password, only of how long to search the entire password space.
 It is conceivable that any given password will be found in less time than that indicated.
 Still, it allows one to compare the effect of alphabet size and password length on the search space and time.

 ### Instructions
-You are to write a program, called ```Main```, that calculates the number of passwords that can be constructed from some alphabet, as well as the time it would take to search the entire password space assuming a cracking program capable of some number of guesses per second.
+You are to write a program, called ```Main```, using the example below as a starting point.
+The purpose of the program is to calculate the number of passwords that can be constructed from some alphabet, as well as the time it would take to search the entire password space assuming a cracking program capable of some number of guesses per second.
 For this problem, the alphabet size will be dictated by the variable ```PROTOTYPE```, that will contain a string of characters representing the different *classes* of characters allowed in a password.
 Possible character classes are:
 * lower-case letters [a-z],
 * upper-case letters [A-Z],
 * digits [0-9], and